MattGough/exceedra.engineering/_guidelines/07-How-to-write-a-post.md

 | https://atom.io/ | Y | N | Y |

 For me the preview functionality is important until you get the hang of the syntax, but the git integration is a nice to have as well.
-Decide for yourself, but from my experiende the atom editor is the nicest and is from the github team.
+Decide for yourself, but from my experience the atom editor is the nicest and is from the github team.
 Adding a couple of packages like markdown-editor and git-plus make things very easy.